 ANA Revocation Procedure

-The TG that has previously requested a may request revocation of that however the request must be approved by a motion in the TG or WG.
+The TG that has previously requested a Managed Resource may request revocation of that Managed Resource value, however the request must be approved by a motion in the TG or WG.

 ANA Appeals Procedure

-An appeal of an assignment of a value may be made by a Voter by following the appeal procedure described in the WG P&P [rules5].ANA Request Procedure for other standards development organizations (SDOs)
+An appeal of an assignment of a Managed Resource value may be made by a Voter by following the appeal procedure described in the WG P&P [rules5].

+ANA Managed Resource Addition Procedure

+A TG or the SC maintenance that defines a new resource enumeration in the development of its draft standard shall inform the ANA Lead of the new resource which may be added to the set of Managed Resources.
+The TEG shall ensure there is no conflict or duplication of the new resource enumeration with any existing Managed Resource.

+The TEG will recommend to the 802.15 WG whether a new resource enumeration should be added to the set of Managed Resources.

+ANA Request Procedure for other standards development organizations (SDOs)

+An SDO which has a current MoU or collaboration agreement with IEEE may request the WG Chair to allocate a Managed Resource identifier to allow the SDO to extend the use of IEEE 802.15 standards.

+Industry Standard Groups or other organizations recognized by the WG (ISGs) may also request reservation of Managed Resource values at the discretion of the WG Chair.

-A limited number of may be assigned to SDOCurrently, this is only allowed for IEEE Std 802.15.4, but it may be applied to other IEEE 802.15 standards in the future at the discretion of the WG Chair.
+A limited number of resource identifiers may be assigned to such SDOs or ISGs.
+Currently, this is only allowed for IEEE Std 802.15.4, but it may be applied to other IEEE 802.15 standards in the future at the discretion of the WG Chair.

 The set of Managed Resource identifiers includes:

 Frame Extension ID